 Many people in Fishburn do not realise that the Village Green extends all the way down one side of Butterwick Road past the Co-op to the entrance to Oakdene Road.
 In recent years cars have been parking on the Green near to the Co-op and a lot of damage was done to the area, with dangerous holes appearing.
 Recent remedial work has taken place to restore the Green to its proper state and protective fencing and posts have been erected to try and prevent the damage happening again.
 The Co-op have removed the bollards that were in the centre of their car park to allow vehicles to pull straight through when leaving, without having to reverse.

-Tubs have now been placed along both sides of the Green.
-Funding was also obtained by the Parish Council for 44 planters which have been placed along both sides of the Village Green.
+Funding was also obtained by the Parish Council for planters/tubs which have been placed along both sides of the Village Green.
 They are self watering, having reservoirs in the bottom of each pot.
-They were provided by a grant from the County Durham Community Foundation.
 The flower beds that were originally in place there were sloped and difficult to keep watered.

 Fishburn News - Newsletter

 Fishburn Parish Council does not have a regular newsletter.
-However, the Fishburn Community Partnership does produce a 'Fishburn News' newsletter every 3 months, the first edition was distributed in June 2011.
-Every household in Fishburn receives a copy of this newsletter.
-If you have any information contact firstname.lastname@example.org or 'phone 07713 860129.
+Until recently, the Fishburn Community Partnership produced a 'Fishburn News' newsletter every three months, the first edition was distributed in June 2011.
+Every household in Fishburn received a copy of this newsletter.
+For further information, contact firstname.lastname@example.org or 'phone 07713 860129.